Jacopx/BusManaging_Web/README.md

 ### Authors
 * **Jacopo Nasi** - [Jacopx](https://github.com/Jacopx)

+### Ending notes
+This website has allow me to get the maximum score for the project, and ,with the other part [FTP](https://github.com/Jacopx/FileTransferProtocol), the maximum score for the exam, 30/30.
+Thanks!

 ### License
 The property of this project belongs to the Polytechnic of Turin since this project isn't delivered yet.
 After that it will be published under not-already defined license.